niaid/unix/locus/locus.md

 ## print the content of a file to the screen
 cat file

 ## delete files - CAUTION!
 There is no recycling bin.
-Files removed are gone forever.
-## (well, technically, Locus makes backups, but only once a day)
+Files removed are gone forever (well, technically, Locus makes backups, but only once a day)
 rm file
 rm -r directory
 ```